John Bartrum: Early life and childhood

 Bartrum was born in Grand Rapids, Michigan, in 1966.
 He is the second child of four to father Norman Bartrum, a factory worker at Whirlpool, and mother Kathryn (Kitty), a homemaker.
 His father died in a car crash while he was in grade school, and during his final years of high school, he and his brother were left to live alone.
 Immediately following his high school graduation, despite a scholarship offer to a state university, Bartrum followed his family's legacy and enlisted in the U.S. Air Force.

 Military career

 At age 17, Bartrum enlisted in the U.S. Air Force, serving for six years in active duty before continuing his service in the U.S. Air Force Reserves.
-As an enlisted, Bartrum worked in aircraft maintenance in the 375th Consolidated Aircraft Maintenance Squadron at Scott AFB in Illinois.
+As an enlisted member, Bartrum worked in aircraft maintenance in the 375th Consolidated Aircraft Maintenance Squadron at Scott AFB in Illinois.
 In May 1990, Bartrum began serving in the Air Force Reserves and rose through the ranks over the course of his 30+ year career to become colonel on June 1, 2013.

 Bartrum is a combat veteran, who was mobilized in support of Operations Desert Shield and Storm and Iraqi Freedom.
 He currently serves as a colonel in the Medical Service Corps assigned to a brigadier general position as the mobilization assistant to the commander of the Air Force Medical Operations Agency (AFMOA).
 He was nominated for promotion to major general in May 2022.